ashishkarnad/sandbox/core/README.md

 http://localhost:4567/results
 ```

-After about 10 seconds, we can see that there are no active alerts and that the client is healthy by checking the [dashboard client view](http://172.28.128.3:3000/#/clients).
+After a few seconds, we can check the [dashboard client view](http://172.28.128.3:3000/#/clients) and see that there are no active alerts and that the client is healthy.

 _NOTE: The dashboard auto-refreshes every 10 seconds._